pdaehne/Atari-ST-Floppy-Adapter/README.md

 To solder the box header to the PCB, I again recommend to use an adhesive like Blu Tack to stick it to the PCB.
-I also recommend to stick the floppy cable into the socket, because it happens easily that the plastic of the socket melts and the pins start to move when you apply to much heat while soldering, and this might ruin the whole adapter!
+I also recommend to stick the floppy cable into the socket, because it happens easily that the plastic of the socket melts and the pins start to move when you apply too much heat while soldering, and this might ruin the whole adapter!

 [![Soldering the Box Header](images/Soldering_Box_Header.preview.jpg)](images/Soldering_Box_Header.jpg?raw=1)